mco-gh/quizaic/README.md

 1. Run `./scripts/configure_auth.sh` to setup Oauth credentials and secrets needed for users to log into the application.

-### Manual Setup

-1. Enable the required services by running these commands:

-    ```bash
-    gcloud services enable run.googleapis.com
-    gcloud services enable cloudbuild.googleapis.com
-    gcloud services enable firestore.googleapis.com
-    gcloud firestore databases create --location <loc> # use nam5 for US, eur3 for EU
-    ```

-2. Edit `scripts/env.sh` to reflect your preferred region and production project and "dot" that file into your environment by running this command:

-    ```bash
-    . scripts/env.sh # Don't miss the leading dot!
-    ```

-3. Run the following commands to populate the Firestore database:

-    ```bash
-    cd content-api/data
-    python3 seed_database.py seed <your-email-address.gmail.com>
-    cd -
-    ```

-4. Run the following commands to generate the content API using [OpenAPI](https://www.openapis.org):

-    ```bash
-    sudo npm install @openapitools/openapi-generator-cli -g
-    scripts/regen_api.sh
-    ```

-5. Run the following commands to build the content API and deploy it to Cloud Run:

-    ```bash
-    cd content-api
-    ./deploy.sh
-    cd -
-    ```

-6. Run `./scripts/configure_auth.sh` to setup Oauth credentials and secrets.

-7. Run the following commands to build the website and deploy it to Cloud Run:

-    ```bash
-    cd website
-    pip install -r requirements.txt
-    ./deploy.sh
-    cd -
-    ```

 ## Verify Setup